Items filtered by date: May 2023

 There is no mistaking the pain from an ingrown toenail.
 It happens when the nail grows into the skin instead of over it, causing the surrounding skin to be red and tender.
 If prompt medical attention is not received, the ingrown toenail may bleed, become swollen, and infected.
 This foot condition can happen from wearing shoes or socks that are too tight, or if a heavy object should drop on the nail.
 Additionally, trimming the toenails incorrectly may be a reason an ingrown toenail can develop.
 Patients may temporarily find mild relief when they soak the affected foot in warm water.
 This can help the skin to become soft, making it easier to gently pull the nail away from the skin.
 People who are afflicted with an ingrown toenail may choose to wear larger shoes, which can help reduce any discomfort.
 If the ingrown toenail is severe, surgery may be necessary in providing permanent relief.
 If you have developed an ingrown toenail, it is strongly suggested that you confer with a podiatrist who can effectively treat this condition.

 Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact one of our podiatrists of County Wide Foot, Ankle, & Wound Care.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+For more information about ingrown toenails, contact Desiree Garzon, DPM of County Wide Foot, Ankle, & Wound Care.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails